Home Remedies For Diabetes

 You can have soaked or sprouted fenugreek seeds or roast and powder them.
 You may even try fenugreek tea to lower insulin resistance.

-Reduce insulin resistance and improve your glycemic control with the help of exotic spice/seed fenugreek.
-Having the extract for a couple of months alongside regular treatment improved glycemic control and lowered insulin resistance of test subjects with type 2 diabetes.27 Fenugreek seeds have many other benefits for your health.
+You can reduce insulin resistance and improve your glycemic control with the help of exotic spice/seed fenugreek.
+Having the extract for a couple of months alongside regular treatment improved glycemic control and lowered insulin resistance of test subjects with type 2 diabetes.
+Fenugreek seeds have many other benefits for your health.

 You can improve your insulin sensitivity and keep your blood sugar in check by adding a little cinnamon to your daily diet.
-It can not only help prevent insulin resistance but also ward off type 2 diabetes and keep you from developing metabolic syndrome.28 29
+It can not only help prevent insulin resistance but also ward off type 2 diabetes and keep you from developing metabolic syndrome.

 Cinnamon improves insulin sensitivity and can lower fasting blood glucose by up to 29% in 40 days.

 One study found that daily intake of 3 gm of cassia cinnamon on average brought down fasting glucose numbers by 10.3% in just 4 months.
-Other research has found that intake of anywhere from 1 to 6 gm of cassia cinnamon powder for as little as 40 days saw fasting serum glucose come down by 18 to 29%.30
+Other research has found that intake of anywhere from 1 to 6 gm of cassia cinnamon powder for as little as 40 days can bring down the fasting serum glucose level 29 percent.

 Turmeric has been seen to reduce HbA1c and blood glucose levels.
 Keep adding it to all your cooked food.